Prisms and Prismatic Cohomology: Perfections in mixed characteristic: General case

 \begin{proposition} The functor $S\mapsto S_\perfd$ from derived $p$-complete simplicial rings admitting a map from a perfectoid ring, to derived $p$-complete $E_\infty$-rings is symmetric monoidal, i.e.~for any diagram $S_1\gets S_3\to S_2$, the induced map

 is an equivalence. \end{proposition}

 \begin{proof} Pick a perfectoid ring $A$ mapping to $S_3$.
-Then derived prismatic cohomology $\Prism_{-/A}$ is symmetric monoidal by the Hodge-Tate comparison, and this passes to the perfection, and then to the quotient modulo $I$. \end{proof}
+Then derived prismatic cohomology $\Prism_{-/A}$ is symmetric monoidal by the Hodge-Tate comparison (see property (5) in Construction~\ref{DerivedPrismatic} for a more general statement), and this passes to the perfection, and then to the quotient modulo $I$. \end{proof}

 \begin{corollary} Say $S$ is a derived $p$-complete simplicial ring admitting a map from a perfectoid ring.
 Assume that $S_\perfd$ is connective (or, equivalently by \cref{PerfdCoconnective}, concentrated in degree $0$).
 Then $S_\perfd$ is a perfectoid ring, and $S \to S_\perfd$ is the universal map from $S$ to a perfectoid ring. \end{corollary}